Water Stabilization Project Summary

 - Increased crop cover be used in the watershed

 The sheet pile weir structure is expensive, but would have the potential to provide permanent water elevation control.
 In addition, it would help reduce sediment flow from the sand delta and scouring within the wetland due to flow increase in the channel.
 Further, it could have a positive effect on the Briggs Lake Chain water quality, by reducing the amount of sediment and phosphorus entering the lakes.
 Each of the alternatives is being examined along with potential funding methods.
+(See Water-Stabilization-Introduction for detailed explanation) Funding for such projects in the future will likely require a One Watershed plan to be completed.
+We need to start this process. (see guidebook)

 Water Level Logger